-In this article, I will share with you the key performance areas that you should track each month in order to analyze your improvement as well as six additional ways to spot ROI when you see it.
+Rest assured, that will happen.
+But that's only one of the paths that inbound marketing opens for you.
+Below, you'll find the key performance areas to track each month in order to analyze your improvement as well as six additional ways to spot ROI when you see it.

 Inbound Marketing Key Performance Indicators (KPIs) to Analyze Each Month